 If you’ve been a fan of the Serious Sam series, you have to try the new VR implemenation.
 Serious Sam: VR launched in early access on the HTC Vive in October, and has finally made its way to the Oculus Rift with the launch of the Touch controllers.

 Just like the previous games in the series, the new adaptation throws you into a world of monsters and mystery with one goal in mind: shoot through everything.
 There are an incredible amount of different landscapes to explore, and the company wanted to make sure they were producing a full fledged title, not just some short adaptation.
 There are a variety of guns, chainsaws, rocket launchers and more to try out, so if you want to see monsters explode in a variety of fun and interesting fashions, give this a whirl.

 You can pick up Serious Sam: VR for $39.99 here.

-These are just a few of the 53 titles that launched alongside the Oculus Touch controllers, with many more coming soon.
+These are just a few of the games on the market, with plenty more coming out each passing month since the initial launch of the Oculus Touch.
 If you know of a title you think should be added to this list, be sure to let us know.
 Looking to pick up any of these?